 The journey after that?

-The past 18-19 months has been a journey of a lot of bumps, understanding entrepreneurship better, what to and what not to talk with people, knowing everything from running an organization from scratch.
-It’s just beautiful, if you ask me, coming from a law school, not having business acumen, no mentorship and being the only founder of the company, starting something of this sort was not my cup of tea.
+The past 18-19 months have been a journey of a lot of bumps, understanding entrepreneurship better, what to and what not to talk about with people, knowing everything from running an organization from scratch.
+Coming from a law school, not having business acumen, no mentorship, and being the only founder of the company, starting something of this sort was not my cup of tea.

 The journey over the past few months has been amazing, having met such amazing people who have made me believe in myself and re-think life about Last Ripple.